skbkontur/GroBuf/README.markdown

 ```

 ## Selecting members to serialize
-It is possible to create serializer with custom data members selection.
+It is possible to create a serializer with custom data members selection.
 These are predefined extractors:
  - PropertiesExtractor - selects all public properties
  - FieldsExtractor - selects all public fields